ForgeFlow/ao-odoo/ao_crm_helpdesk_problem_track/README.rst

 This module contains customizations specific to Aleph Objects.

 * Adds problem tracking to helpdesk.
-* Adds problem tracking by helpdesk date tikets on:
-    * Quality Control > Problem Tracking > Problems Track Analysis
+* Adds a report that analyses problem tracking by helpdesk date tickets located at *Quality Control > Problem Tracking > Problems Track Analysis*.

 Credits
 =======